yoriiis/svg-chunk-webpack-plugin/README.md

 };
 ```

+> **Note**
+>
-> 💡 For more flexibility and better performance, inline SVG files are better.
+> For more flexibility and better performance, inline SVG files are better.
 Fewer HTTP requests, CSS properties to change the style, no flickering during the page load.

 Then, include the sprite in the wanted pages (_we use Twig in the following example_).